 Current environmental issues affecting the Czech people: air and water pollution in northwest Bohemia and northern Moravia around Ostrava present health risks; acid rain damaging forests; land pollution caused by industry, mining, and agriculture.

-Google maps Czechia
+Google Maps Czechia

 The capital and other divisions